Why Are Christians So Divided and In Conflict?

 And What Will End the Conflict?

-Christianity is the largest religion in the world, but even one of the greatest Founders of America, Thomas Jefferson, realized its faults and errors, as did Washington, Madison, Franklin, Adams and others -- being very aware of the bloody history of theocratic European Christian military industrial empires.
+However, they would be clever, and some would even believe they serve God.
+That's why Christianity is the largest religion in the world.
+However, even one of the greatest Founders of America, Thomas Jefferson, realized the faults and errors in the official church canon (bible), as did Washington, Madison, Franklin, Adams and others -- being very aware of the bloody history of theocratic European Christian military industrial empires.

 Of course, Founders like Jefferson loved the core, universal teaching of Jesus.
 In fact, Jefferson wrote: "Of all the systems of morality, ancient or modern, which have come under my observation, none appear to me so pure as that of Jesus."

 However, Jefferson also wrote: "Among the sayings and discourses imputed to Jesus by his biographers, I find many passages of fine imagination, correct morality, and of the most lovely benevolence; and others again of so much ignorance, so much absurdity, so much untruth, charlatanism, and imposture, as to pronounce it impossible that such contradictions should have proceeded from the same being."

 Jefferson's observations were quite astute, as were the observations and thoughts of many other "Enlightenment" era thinkers.
 And that is why it is time for another, greater Enlightenment era, with a more thorough and updated education about Christianity and Jesus of Nazareth.

 As the first century Jewish historian Flavius Josephus wrote, Jesus of Nazareth was followed by "many Jews and Greeks

 ."
 In fact, multitudes of people at the time recognized him as a spiritually anointed son of man

 A Mashiach is called a Christus in Greek, which later became Christ and Messiah in English.
 And all those titles actually mean an “anointed one.